Course ObjectiveQuantitative Skills

 Course ContentDealing with the overabundance of data and the ability to transform data

-into insights have become critical success factors for organizations.
+into insights are critical success factors for organizations.
+This

 create competitive advantage.
 The course primarily has a managerial

 focus.
-The students will acquire hands-on experience with trending BI&A
+The students will acquire hands-on experience with well-known

-technologies to learn how to use their features and characteristics in
+BI&A technologies, and learn how to use their features and capabilities

 sector will be closely involved in the course, sharing their insights

 warehousing, data mining, big data, machine learning, data-driven

 Method of AssessmentFinal written exam (individual)

 Both components are mandatory for passing the course.